Posted on 30/07/2025

 Image 6: Multicolor spools.
 Source: WikiCommons

-Parts printed with silk finish filament
+Parts printed with silk-finish filament

-Parts printed with matte finish filament
+Parts printed with matte-finish filament

-• Satin: a balance between matte and glossy.
+• Satin: balance between matte and shine.

-Parts printed with satin finish filament
+Parts printed with satin-finish filament

-Parts printed with glossy finish filament
+Parts printed with glossy-finish filament

-Parts printed with multicolor finish filament
+Parts printed with multicolor-finish filament

 Parts printed with glow-in-the-dark filament